pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 #}

 One can, in fact, theoretically compute the minimum value the final number of fatalities attains provided the quarantine doesn't contain the outbreak.
-Indeed, if the outbreak isn't contained by the quarantine, then after the infection has run its course we acquire herd immunity.
+Indeed, if the outbreak isn't contained by the quarantine, then the population eventually acquires herd immunity.
 This happens when the fraction of susceptible people in the surviving population is at most $1 / R_0 \approx 0.42$.
-The remainder in the surviving population have recovered from the virus, which we assumed had a $1$% mortality rate, if the hospital capacity is never exceeded.
+The remainder in the surviving population have recovered from the virus.
-From this it follows that the fraction of the initial population that died is at least
+Since we a $1$% mortality rate if the hospital capacity is never exceeded, it follows that the fraction of the initial population that died is at least
 $$
     0.01 \left( 1 - \frac{0.99}{R_0 - .01} \right)
     \approx 0.59\%\,.